Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes

-First we visualize influence parameters on terrain map as in Section \ref{sec:beta_on_map}.
-We only show ML results here.
-The first panel is positive-to-positive (PP) results, and the second is negative-to-negative (NN) results.
-Because of the big difference in the number of positive and negative ramp events in each season, the influence parameters look very different across seasons.
-In particular, under high rainfall (January-March), we see many more positive ramping events than negative ramping events, and the reverse situations occur under low rainfall (July-September).
-We suspect such situations occur because radiation is typically very low during the high rainfall season.
-Hence, a negative ramping event with a much lower radiation level than other events rarely occurs.
-The reverse reasoning applies to ramping events in the low rainfall season.
+\textit{(a) Single-state results:} We first compare and contrast the estimated parameters.
+Figure 12 shows that the birthrates are similar between the two models, but the interaction parameters may behave very differently.
+Figure 13 visualizes these parameters on terrain maps.
+The directions of interactions are similar in both models, but there are obvious differences between the magnitude of interaction and birthrate parameters.
+Then, Table 6 shows prediction performances, where the $F_1$ scores in any season are better than earlier single-state results.
+Finally, Figure 14 shows the estimated probabilities, ground-truth events, and static/dynamic thresholds.
+The interpretations are similar to before.
+Moreover, we remark that because our dynamic thresholds defined in \eqref{thres} depend on the past anomalies (yet there are very few in each season), the dynamic thresholds are much flatter in seasonal models.

-Next we show the sequential prediction performance as in Table \ref{tab:5_2_mod_accuracy}.
-Note that PP and NN prediction performances are different for these two seasons.
-Some cells are 0 because there is no ramping event of a given type during that season.
-The model does not predict the positive ramping event for July till September 2018 and does not predict January's negative ramping event till March 2018.
-Under single-state modeling, this situation does not happen because positive and negative ramping events are all considered equally as ramping events.
-The highest of these accuracy measures are higher than the earlier best multi-state results.
+\textit{(b) Multi-state results:} Figures 15 and 16 visualize on terrain maps the estimated parameters from positive and negative ramping events.
+We note that the interaction parameters are very different across seasons due to huge differences in the number of positive and negative ramping events in each season.
+In particular, during winter (i.e., January---March), there are many more positive ramping events than negative, and the reverse situation occurs during summer (i.e., July---September).
+We suspect such situations occur because radiation is typically very low during winter.
+Hence, a negative ramping event rarely occurs, which is defined as a certain radiation level with a much lower magnitude than other levels according to our definition.
+The reverse reasoning applies to ramping events in summer.

-Finally, we show the online point prediction of probabilities in Figure \ref{fig:5_2_point_pred_1}, where the behavior is nearly identical to earlier results.
+We then show the sequential prediction performance in Table 7.
+Some cells are marked as 0 because there is no ramping event of a given type during that season.
+The highest values of these accuracy measures are higher than that of the earlier multi-state model, revealing the benefit of fitting seasonal models.
+Finally, Figure 17 shows the estimated probabilities, ground-truth events, and static/dynamic thresholds, and has very similar patterns as Figure \ref{fig:5_2_point_pred}, so we omit the discussions.